Training

 Workforce.com is an all-in-one system for the entire employee lifecycle, from onboarding to payroll.
 Alongside an extensive performance management module, Workforce.com includes time and attendance, employee scheduling, demand-based labor forecasting, payroll, and a full HRIS suite.

-Schedule performance reviews and execute action plans in an easy-to-use system tied to your scheduling and attendance data – this means you can quickly review information such as timesheets, punctuality and attendance issues, leave data, and even shift feedback, all within the same system.
-You’ll always get the complete picture by anchoring your performance management to operational data like this.
+Schedule performance reviews and execute action plans in an easy-to-use system tied to your scheduling and attendance data.
+This means you can quickly review information such as timesheets, punctuality and attendance issues, leave data, and even shift feedback all within the same system.
+Anchoring your performance management to operational data like this will always give you the complete picture.

 Streamline your performance improvement planning by booking a call with us today.